aloksha/code-parser-docs/template/index.md

         4. `Concatenation` means to apply all the options from `Options` array and concatenate all the results together as the final result.

-- `ParseFunctionName` is an optional string parameter used to specify the name of the function which can parse the field after location.
-It's only used when above location parameters can't parse out the field and `DedicatedLibrary` is already specified.
+- `ParseFunctionName` is an optional string parameter used to specify the name of the function which can process the code before its fields' location.
+It's only used when the fields in the code can't be located according to the raw code.

-- `DecryptionKey` is an optional object parameter used to specify the encryption type and key of the encryted field.
+- `Decryption` is an optional object parameter used to specify the encryption algorithm and the decryption key.

-    - `Type` specifies the encryption type.
+    - `Algorithm` specifies the encryption algorithm.

-    - `Value` specifies the decryption key.
+    - `Key` specifies the decryption key.

 - `CodeMapTableName` is an optional string parameter used to specify the name of map table which can convert the field into readable result.